-Once new sub-anchors are inserted for all violations, we apply the refinement algorithm given in Section 4.3.1 and obtain new sets of blending functions, weights and anchors along with the updated T-lattice structures.
+Once new subanchors are inserted, we apply the refinement algorithm given in Section 4.3.1 and obtain new sets of blending functions, weights, and anchors along with the updated T-lattice structures.
 Since extra anchors may be introduced by the refinement, we have to search for new violations and resolve them again.
 These two steps are repeated until no violation is found.
 We notice in our experiment that it only takes one or two iterations in practice to eliminate all violation cases.
-On the other hand, the proposed anchor insertion method is guaranteed to terminate due to the fact that no vertex is added during refinement, and there are only a finite number of sub-anchors that can be added to T. In the worst case, each cube of T turns into a small Bézier volume.
+On the other hand, the proposed anchor insertion method is guaranteed to terminate due to the fact that no vertex is added during refinement, and there are only a finite number of subanchors that can be added to T. In the worst case, each cube of T turns into a small Bézier volume.

-4.4 Generating RTP-spline Function
+4.4 Generating RTP-Spline Function

-By removing G and all ghost anchors from \mathcal{K} , we obtain a RTP-spline, a single-piece smooth function, defined
+By removing G and all ghost anchors from \mathcal{K} , we obtain an RTP-spline, which is a single-piece smooth function,

 Fig. 8.
 Violation cases.
 The blue dots represent the associated anchors of violating blending functions.
-The anchors added to remedy the corresponding violations are colored red. (a) and (c) show the violation cases against rule (i); (b) shows the cases against rule (ii); (d) shows the cases against rule (iii).
+The anchors added to remedy the corresponding violations are colored red. (a) and (c) show the violation cases against rule 1; (b) shows the cases against rule 2; and (d) shows the cases against rule 3.
 Note that in (c), we illustrate four independent violation cases in one figure.
 In (d), we also show four independent cases.